TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/selected_fae_gui.md

 ## Theory: Entity type

+There is a significant difference between this editor and general game creators like Unity.

-The memory layout of all entities and flavours is hardcoded, and thus, immutable.
+Here, the memory layout of all entities and flavours is hardcoded, and thus, immutable.
-It means that there are only several possible combinations of invariants and components, and you can't manually add, remove or disable components/invariants at will.
+It means that there are only several possible combinations of invariants and components, and you cannot manually add, remove or disable components/invariants at will.

 This is for several reasons:
 - Performance.
 These assumptions let us employ some massive hacks to improve cache coherency,